 Autism services include screening and diagnostics (ages 3-12), parent training, individual therapy, parent support groups, and resource support.
 Therapeutic day school programming available children ages 5-21.

-The Developmental Learning Program provides a complete educational program for students with multiple disabilities in a regular education setting.
+- Developmental Learning Program: Provides a complete educational program for students with multiple disabilities in a regular education setting.
 Children are with age-appropriate peers for lessons that are educationally appropriate to the individual child.
-Students in the Developmental Learning Program work on an academic and functional curriculum developed individually for them.
-When appropriate, students are included in a general education class for components of their educational program.
-If necessary, inclusion facilitator will accompany and assist with adaptations and support.
+Students in the Developmental Learning Program work on an individualized academic and functional curriculum and also have access to all related services included Speech/Language therapy, Occupational and Physical therapy on-site.
+Students also have access to a full-time nurse and assistive technology support as needed.

 Autism Comprehensive Education (ACE) Program